robspassky/sqlshell/src/docs/users-guide.md

 The included file may contain any content that is valid for this parser.
 It may contain just variable definitions (i.e., the contents of a section, without the section header), or it may contain a complete configuration file, with individual sections.
-Since Configuration recognizes a variable syntax that is essentially identical to Java's properties file syntax, it's also legal to include a properties file, provided it's included within a valid section.
+Since SQLShell recognizes a variable syntax that is essentially identical to Java's properties file syntax, it's also legal to include a properties file, provided it's included within a valid section.